HeelSync/.github/profile/README.md

 HeelSync is designed to streamline the scheduling process for UNC students, integrating class schedules, extracurricular activities, study abroad planning, and personalized schedule recommendations into a single, user-friendly platform.

-Built with the SERN stack, HeelSync aims to enhance productivity and planning for the UNC community.
+Built with the SERN (Supabase, Express.js, React.js, Node.js) stack, HeelSync aims to enhance productivity and planning for the UNC community.

 ### Features